 Of course, creating quality content is imperative for any audience.
 But so is publishing it at the right time.
 What’s the use of creating content if your intended audience isn’t going to see it?

 It’s essential to find out when the right time is for you to publish specific content.
-When to publish online content is easier to figure out when you’re tracking audience data.
+When publishing online content, figuring out when you’re tracking audience data is easier.
 You can find out precisely when engagement spikes for each digital marketing channel you’re using.

 On the other hand, figuring out when to put out traditional marketing materials is more complex.
 You’ll have to experiment until you find the sweet spot.